M-Yasser1215/cloud-native-task-manager/README.md

 **Authentication**
 - Register and login with email + password
 - Passwords hashed with bcrypt
-- JWT tokens stored in localStorage and attached to every API request
+- JWT access tokens (60 min) + refresh tokens (30 days)
+- Silent token refresh via Axios interceptor
+- Rate limiting on auth endpoints (10 requests/minute)
 - Protected routes - unauthenticated users are redirected to login

 **Task Management**
-- Create tasks with a title, optional description, and priority (low / medium / high)
+- Create tasks with title, description, priority, due date, and tags
 - Mark tasks as complete or incomplete
 - Delete tasks
+- Edit task title and description inline without a modal
-- Filter tasks by All, Active, or Completed
+- Filter by All, Active, or Completed
+- Filter by tag via the sidebar
+- Real-time search by title, description, or tag
 - Tasks sorted by priority automatically
+- Overdue highlighting for tasks past their due date

 **Dashboard**
-- Live stats bar showing total tasks, completed count, and percentage
+- Live stats bar showing total, completed, overdue count, and percentage
 - Animated progress bar
 - Modal form for creating new tasks
-- Sidebar navigation with per-filter counts
+- Sidebar navigation with per-filter counts and tag list

-**Responsive Design**
+**UI**
+- Dark mode by default with light mode toggle
+- Theme preference saved to localStorage
+- Custom SVG favicon and tab title
- - Mobile-first layout with CSS media queries
+- Mobile-first responsive layout with slide-out sidebar

- - Slide-out sidebar with hamburger menu on mobile
- - Fully usable across desktop, tablet, and mobile
+**Testing**
+- E2E tests with Cypress covering auth flow and full task CRUD

 ---